AlbertDeFusco/autompg/README.md

 * Runtime environment variables
 * Runable commands for development and deployment

-You will see in the `.saturn/saturn.json` Saturn Cloud recipe file that the only dependency that Saturn will install is `anaconda-project`.
+You will see in the `.saturn/` directory two Saturn Cloud recipe files that Saturn Cloud will install `anaconda-project` on startup.
 When `anaconda-project run <command-name>` is executed during the Saturn Cloud deployment initialization all dependencies defined in the `anaconda-project.yml` will be automatically installed.

-This means that the Saturn Cloud recipe here can be used for any project using anaconda-project.
+This means that the Saturn Cloud recipes here can be used for any project using anaconda-project.
 The only items that would need to be changed are `working_directory`, `git_repositories.url`, and `git_repositories.path` to the correct values for your own repo.